 you have reached an divorce settlement, your lawyers can place many of its details into a

 private binding contract instead of a public court order or decree.

-and divorce mediation as processes that resulted in excellent outcomes.
-Both of these processes involve the use of dialogue to arrive at agreements,
+Law and mediation as processes that resulted in excellent outcomes.
+Both processes involve the use of dialogue to arrive at agreements; each

-is a process in which each party has his or her own trained Collaborative Divorce attorney.
+is a process in which each party has his or her own trained Collaborative lawyer

-The lawyers work in coordination and often in a coordinated team with other
+The attorneys work in a team approach with other

 trained professionals, such as a divorce coach, a neutral financial specialist,